HomeStyle Refresh Mortgage Fact Sheet

 • Retaining walls to address mud or water flows

-Can be used to pay off other energy- related financing
+Can be used to pay off energy- related financing

 • Entire PACE lien amounts (with purchase or refinance)